albnnc/naql/spec/README.md

 ## Aliases

-One can use various notations, until they could be described as parameter name-value pair.
+One can use various notations, until they could be described as name-value pair — it's necessary for RESTful API.
 For example, the following notations are recommended.

 ```
 /items?prop=+sort